NLeSC-AAA2/fft-synth/lit/fft-synth.md

     , stride = reverse stride }
 ```

-Reshaping is only possible from a contiguous array.
+Reshaping is only possible from an array that can be flattened to a one-dimensional array with constant stride.
 Otherwise the arithmetic of stepping through the resulting array would no longer be expressible in terms of a stride and offset.

 ``` {.haskell #array-methods}
 reshape :: MonadError Text m => Shape -> Array a -> m (Array a)